Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 This is the first in a series of loosely related posts exploring Types, Type Theory, Type Systems, and some related content from the point of view of a computer scientist.
 The general idea is to provide a {%emph()%}10000 foot view{%end%} of what I've been learning on the topic that may inspire me (or others) to remember and learn more.

-This article takes a while to feel like it's about computer science, but it is!
-Really!
+# Preface

+The question this blog post is trying to answer can feel rather nebulous.
+The problem is that in programming languages, types wear many hats.
+Function overloading lets you create control flow based on types, deriving mechanisms let you generate code based on types, and so forth.
+Statically dispatched function overloading isn't really about types, it's about saving developers the trouble of coming up with and keeping track of more names for functions.
+Deriving mechanisms save keystrokes, which is awesome, but types aren't about keystrokes.

+My plan here is to dance around the topic a bit.
+I want to talk about the basic types most programmers are familiar with — for example, integers.
+I also want to motivate future discussions in other posts about types that are a bit more abstract.
+For example, types that construct other types, or types that form a mathematical structure called a semiring — which among other things let you use algebra to get nice things for free.

+One of the things I've hoped to avoid is to mystify types (I'm not sure whether I've succeeded).
+While types seem to get at the fundamentals of what abstraction is about, they're also very natural.
+Assembly programmers have been using types since before we developed syntax for them or automated ways to enforce/check them.
+What I'm trying to dance around here really shouldn't invalidate anything about the types you are already familiar with.
+Nobody has lied to you about {%emph(c="blue")%}Booleans{%end%} or {%emph(c="blue")%}Strings{%end%}, they continue to be what you've always known.

+{%aside()%}
+Once you've studied types for a bit, things that seemed completely unrelated before can start to look like pretty much the same thing.
+Hidden inside a signed integer (or any sum type), is the essential structure of "making a choice", which is what an `if` statement is about as well.

+If you look at a jump statement (which abstract into **If** statments, **Loops**, and such) as a mathematical object, you end up with something that looks like it has the same structure as a **choice type**, or an **exlusive OR**, or even (perhaps surprisingly) an **addition**.

+When you have instructions that don't depend on one another, you end up with something that looks like it has the same structure as **pair types**, or **logical AND**, or even **multiplication**.

+This probably all seems like abstract nonsense, and it is :P. But; it's cool.
+{%end%}

+We're not going to get into any anything like looking at any specific types here.
+Instead, I'm going to detour us into some super basic Propositional Logic and hopefully come full circle into a very vague understanding of types and how we might change our view on what it means to annotate a program with them.

 # Type Systems share some Similarities with Proof Systems

 While tackling this topic, I'm hoping that you have some (perhaps partially forgotten) introductory-level knowledge of formal logic.
-I first learned some propositional logic in my Grade 11 Discrete Mathematics course, then again in undergraduate philosophy.
+If you’re like me, you may have encountered some propositional logic in your Grade 11 Discrete Mathematics course, or perhaps a few years later in undergraduate philosophy.
 I'm not going to lean on it in any in-depth way in this blog, but its a nice building block for understanding type systems and in turn, types.

-While I don't want to turn this is an introduction to propositional logic, lets take a quick moment to refresh our memories on the two ways you can prove that `A ∧ B` entails `B ∧ A` in propositional logic.
+While I don't want to turn this is an introduction to propositional logic, lets take a quick moment to refresh our memories on the two ways you can show that `A ∧ B` entails `B ∧ A` in propositional logic.

 ### The Semantic Proof

-The first way you can prove that that `A ∧ B` entails `B ∧ A` in propositional logic is via a semantic proof.
+The first way you can show that `A ∧ B` entails `B ∧ A` in propositional logic is via a semantic proof.
 You've probably seen these done via tables (often called "truth tables") like so:

 <table style="width: auto">
   <tr>